 Ecker et al. (2012) suggest that this process requires a specific sequence: the memory must be vividly reactivated, and then a "mismatch" or "disconfirmation" must be experienced.

 This sequence is delicate and time-consuming.
-In a brief session, the therapist may successfully reactivate a difficult memory but run out of time before the "mismatch" can be fully integrated.
+In a briefer session, the therapist may successfully reactivate a difficult memory but run out of time before the "mismatch" can be fully integrated.
 This leaves the patient in a state of raw vulnerability without the resolution needed to actually change the neural pathway.

 Supporting References